davidezordan/RubeGoldberg/README.md

 ﻿# Rube Goldberg
 ### Davide Zordan

-This project implements a game targeting Oculus Rift and touch controllers using the SteamVR Unity plugin.
+This project implements a game targeting Meta Quest 2/Pro and touch controllers using the Unity XRI plugin.

 The goal is to collect all the stars available in the environment with a single launch of the ball from the platform and then reach the goal target.
-Some helpers objects are available to construct a path for completing the game including: 2 types of planks, a fan, a trampoline and teleportation platforms for the ball!
+Some helpers objects are available to construct a path for completing the game including: 2 types of planks, a fan, a trampoline and teleportation platforms for the ball.

-The user can navigate the environment using the Oculus touch controllers and teleportation using the left hand controller thumbstick.
+The user can navigate the environment using the touch controllers and teleportation using the left hand thumbstick.
 The object selection menu can be activated with the right thumbstick.
 Trigger controls permit to interact and interact with objects using the trigger buttons.

-Have fun!

 ![Screenshot](Screenshot.png)
 ![Touch controllers input](Screenshot-1.png)